 Finding a Therapist for PTSD

-If you’ve been diagnosed with post-traumatic stress disorder or you think that you might have it, it’s a good idea to schedule an appointment with a trained therapist for in-person or online therapy, who can give you an official diagnosis.
-The sooner you understand and learn coping methods, the sooner you can begin on your path to healing and greater happiness.
+If you’ve been diagnosed with post traumatic stress disorder or you think that you might have it, it’s a good idea to schedule an appointment with a trained therapist for in-person or online therapy, who can give you an official PTSD diagnosis.
+The sooner you understand and learn coping methods, the sooner you can begin on your path to better mental health, healing, and greater happiness.

 Therapy for PTSD is highly effective for most people.
 It can help you anticipate, analyze, and navigate your way through negative thoughts and feelings associated with past trauma.
 CBT and other types of psychotherapy are effective for sexual, physical, emotional, and even psychological trauma.
 The best therapy for PTSD will depend on you and your specific situation.

 Talkspace has licensed therapists and psychiatric clinicians who can offer you the help you’ve been looking for.
 Our unique approach to therapy makes healing convenient, easy, and affordable.
 Reach out today to learn more about which types of therapy for PTSD might be best for your healing.

 “Working with both a trauma-informed therapist and a psychiatrist who can collaborate with you on your care can be a supportive way to help you heal from your trauma.
 It may feel really hard at times, but know that you can do this, you won’t feel this way forever, and there are many supporters out there who are rooting for you and want to help you recover.”Talkspace therapist Kate Rosenblatt, MA, LPC, LMHC